smartfog/fogflow/doc/en/source/setup.rst

 ====================================================================

     You can use the default setting for a simple test, but you need to change the following addresses according to your own environment:

-        * **coreservice_ip**: it is used by users to access the FogFlow web portal and must be accessible from your browser; Also, it is used by all edge nodes to access the FogFlow core services, including Discovery, Broker(Cloud), and RabbitMQ;
+        * **webportal_ip**: this is the IP address to access the FogFlow web portal provided by Task Designer.
+It must be accessible from outside by user's browser.
+        * **coreservice_ip**: it is used by all edge nodes to access the FogFlow core services, including Discovery, Broker(Cloud), and RabbitMQ;
         * **external_hostip**: this is the same as coreservice_ip, for the cloud part of FogFlow;
         * **internal_hostip** is the IP of your default docker bridge, which is the "docker0" network interface on your host.